soymattheus/soymattheus/README.md

 # Hello world!

 ### I'm Matheus Tavares! 👨‍🚀
-###### Currently I study Systems Analysis and Development at the Federal Institute of Education, Science and Technology of Sergipe.
+###### I am currently graduating in Systems Analysis and Development at the Federal Institute of Education, Science and Technology of Sergipe..

-###### I have some experiences with JavaScript, Python, PHP, TypeScript, ReactJS, React Native, NodeJS, PostgreSQL, also other technologies.
+###### I have some experiences with JavaScript, Python, PHP, TypeScript, ReactJS, React Native, NodeJS, PostgreSQL and some other technologies.

 ##
 <div>